 Company Description Submit New Info

-Byer produced reel to reel tape recorders which were manufactured in Australia.
-These tape recorders targeted the semi-pro, studio and consumer market.
+Byer produced reel to reel tape recorders from 1958 to 1963 which were manufactured in Australia.
+These tape recorders targeted the consumer, semi-pro and studio market.
 Byer tape recorders used tube electronics.
-The company produced 2 track machines available in 220-240v voltages.
+The company produced both 2 and 4 track machines available in 220-240v voltages.

 1940– Max Byer started Broadcast Recording Supplies (BRS) in Malvern, Australia.
 His experience as a projectionist and in converting silent and sound-on-disk projectors to optical sound made him see a need for locally produced blank acetate recording discs.